Updated: August 11, 2020

 Unfortunately, you will not be able to update this information once you submit your application.

-CU Boulder has, and will continue to, review via a holistic assessment of each application with all of the information that is available.
-If a student receives a decision that does not meet their desires, they may subsequently appeal with new and compelling academic information.
+CU Boulder will continue to make a holistic assessment of each application with all of the information that is available.
+If students receive a decision that does not meet their desires, they may appeal with new and compelling academic information.

 CU Boulder will continue to take a holistic approach when reviewing every application.
-So, if a student chooses to include test scores, they will be considered.
-If a student chooses to withhold test scores, we will not ask for them for the admissions decision.
+So, if students choose to include test scores, they will be considered.
+If students choose to withhold test scores, we will not ask for them for the admissions decision.
 We always look for reasons to admit an applicant.

 Our application is still open for fall.
 We encourage you to submit your application and all required documents as soon as possible since we do not know how long the application will remain open.
 Decisions will be made on a rolling basis after your complete application is received.

-No. In order to be considered for merit aid, you must have applied by our January 15 Regular Decision Application Deadline.
+No. To be considered for merit aid, you must have applied by our January 15 Regular Decision Application Deadline.

 - Can I apply for financial aid?

 Yes, please complete your FAFSA and include us as a school to send it to (001370).

 - Will any of the CARES funding be saved for incoming students?